MagicTelecom/mt_php_sdk/README.md

 }
 ```

-## 13. Delete caller locations for a specific account
+## 13. Delete caller locations for an account

 ```php
 try {